 - Combine the citrus juices in a liquid measuring cup, then add enough water to reach the one cup line.
 Pour the liquid into the Instant Pot.

 - Put the lid on the Instant Pot and make sure the valve is set to “Sealed”.
-Press “Manual” and increase the time to 50 minutes.
-The Instant Pot will automatically begin cooking.
+Press “Manual” and adjust the time to 50 minutes.
+The Instant Pot will automatically begin cooking and will start counting down from 50 minutes once high pressure is reached.
 Once the cooking time is over, press “Keep Warm/Cancel” and let the pressure release naturally.

 - Remove the lid and push the “Sauté” button.
 Use two forks to roughly shred the meat while it’s in the pot.
-Let the liquid bubble away until it’s almost gone, stirring occasionally; this will take 20-30 minutes.
+(At this point, you can finish the carnitas in the Instant Pot as described here, or finish them in the broiler as described in the Notes section.**) Let the liquid bubble away until it’s almost gone, stirring occasionally; this will take 20-30 minutes.
 When there’s almost no liquid left, stir in the ghee.
 Continue to cook until the pork is browned in spots, about 5 minutes more.
 Press “Keep Warm/Cancel” to turn the Instant Pot off.
 Serve hot with rice or cauliflower rice, lime slices, and avocado.

 This post contains affiliate links.
 If you make a purchase on Amazon after clicking one of my links, I receive a small commission (the price you pay is not affected).
 Thank you so much for supporting my site!